 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-NHS Digital has produced a Shielded Patient List (SPL) of patients in England with pre-existing medical conditions which the Chief Medical Officers (CMOs) for the home counties have identified will make those patients clinically extremely vulnerable in relation to coronavirus (also referred to as COVID-19).
-This means these patients are at a much higher risk of getting complications from coronavirus because of their pre-existing medical conditions.
+NHS Digital processes personal data to produce a Shielded Patient List (SPL) of patients in England who have been identified as clinically extremely vulnerable in relation to coronavirus (also referred to as COVID-19).
+A patient who is listed on the SPL is at a high risk of complications from coronavirus.

-When a patient is added to the SPL, they will be sent a letter and an email (if an email address has been previously registered with their GP, by email, to those patients to let them know that they have been identified as clinically extremely vulnerable and to offer them advice and guidance on reducing their risk of infection from COVID-19 as well as shielding advice for those who live, work or travel to areas where shielding advice is in place.
+When a patient is added to the SPL, they will be sent a letter and an email (if an email address has been previously registered with their GP).
+This will explain that they are included on the SPL as someone who is clinically extremely vulnerable to coronavirus (COVID-19).
+The letter offers advice and guidance on reducing risk of infection from COVID-19 as well as shielding advice for those who live, work or travel to areas where shielding advice is in place.

-The letter includes details about the clinically extremely vulnerable person service being provided by the Government, and invites patients to contact this service to register for help and support as and when appropriate to current shielding policy.
+The letter (or email) includes details about the clinically extremely vulnerable person service being provided by the Government and invites patients to contact this service to register for help.

 If you are included on the SPL as someone who is clinically extremely vulnerable to coronavirus, you may be prioritised for COVID-19 vaccination.
 You can read more about how patients are prioritised for vaccination and NHS Digital’s role.